yu-pei/parsec-wiki/PaRSEC Trace Tables via Python.md

 ## Event Names & Types ##

-There are two dictionary lookups to assist in filtering the PTT data in a human-readable way.
+There are two dictionary lookups to assist in filtering the PTT event data in a human-readable way.
 Every PaRSEC trace event has a "type," and these types are represented in the event data itself by integers.
 In order to perform a lookup by name, use the event_types dictionary to retrieve the integer type associated with a name.
 For a reverse lookup of a name by integer type, use the event_names dictionary:

 ```